romantomjak/env-vault/README.md

 ## Usage

-env-vault allows to do pretty cool stuff like injecting secrets into docker-compose files, but in it's general form use it like this:
+env-vault allows to do pretty cool stuff like injecting secrets into docker-compose files, but in general use it like so:

 ```
 env-vault <vault> <program>